AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-fragments.md

     * **[!UICONTROL Name]**: Name of the fragment.
 The default value is the element name of the panel.
 It is a mandatory field.

+       >[!NOTE]
+       >
-      ***Note**: Ensure that you specify a unique name for the fragment.
-If there already exists another fragment with the same name, the fragment fails to create.*
+       >Ensure that you specify a unique name for the fragment.
+If there already exists another fragment with the same name, the fragment fails to create.

     * **[!UICONTROL Title]**: Title of the fragment.
 The default value is the title of the panel.
     * **[!UICONTROL Description]**: Description of the fragment.